domoritz/D3-App-Template/README.md

 ## Deployment

 When you push to GitHub, the app automatically deploys to GitHub Pages.
-As an example, this template repositroy is deployed at [domoritz.github.io/D3-App-Template](https://domoritz.github.io/D3-App-Template/).
+As an example, this template repository is deployed at [domoritz.github.io/D3-App-Template](https://domoritz.github.io/D3-App-Template/).
 See `deploy.yml` for details.
-Make sure to update the `base` property in `vit.config.ts` to match your repo name.
+Make sure to update the `base` property in `vite.config.ts` to match your repo name.

 ## Notes